 Our district has both reading and math instructional coaches utilized to improve instruction.
 Our teachers meet with the coaches weekly to analyze student data and discuss best practices to improve instruction.
-Our administration team meets with our instructional coaches twice a month to discuss areas such as pacing and staff instructional needs.
-Other trainings that have been held during this school year include a focus on phonological and phonemic awareness skills professional development for teacher assistants and Dyslexia professional development for all certified and non-certified staff.
+Our administration team meet with our instructional coaches twice a month to discuss areas such as pacing and staff instructional needs.
+Other trainings that have been held during this school year include early literacy professional development for teacher assistants and Dyslexia professional development for all certified and non-certified staff.